bluebanquise/bluebanquise/collections/high_availability/roles/drbd/README.md

 # DRBD

-Important: this role is for now limited to RHEL systems.
-If you wish it to be available on other distributions (Debian, Ubuntu, OpenSuse Leap) please do not hesitate to open a request.
+Role currently only supports RHEL distributions.
+If you need other distributions, please notify me via a feature request.

 ## Description